Have you or someone you know been affected by an act of terrorism at home or abroad?

 Do you struggle to find people who understand what you have been through?

-The ‘Survivors Assistance Network’, run by the Peace Foundation, provides free practical and emotional support to individuals and families affected by a terrorist incident.
+The victims of terrorism support, managed by the Peace Foundation, provides free practical and emotional support to individuals and families affected by a terrorist incident.

 Assistance is offered via telephone, email and face-to face-visits.